How we Review Wallets

 Our Review process…

 We review each and every one of our wallets based on 4 distinctive dimensions.
-These include the wallet’s brand, look & design, functionality, and price tag.
+These include the wallet’s brand, its look, design, and craftsmanship, its functionality & features, and its price/value for money.
 In each review, we go into more detail regarding each of these explaining our thought process as we use the wallet.
-Below is a more detailed look at each of the 4 categories.
+Below is a more detailed look at each of the 4 reviewing categories.

 We do thorough research into the brand of each and every wallet we review.
 Many times in the past, especially when it comes to wallets funded through Kickstarter, many can be outed as scams or less than authentic.
 We also like to look at real reviews from other purchasers to see if there’s anything we’ve missed and sometimes like to include reviews from others in our articles.